mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Binoculars:** Allow the user to see further.
 TL8: Electronic enhancement allows images to be captured; light-intensification allows them to be used in the dark.
 TL12: PRIS (Portable Radiation Imaging System) allows the user to observe a large section of the EM- spectrum, from infrared to gamma rays.

-**Bioscanner:** The bioscanner ‘sniffs’ for organic molecules and tests chemical samples, analysing the make-up of whatever it is focused on.
+**Bioscanner:** The bioscanner 'sniffs' for organic molecules and tests chemical samples, analysing the make-up of whatever it is focused on.
 It can be used to detect poisons or bacteria, analyse organic matter, search for life signs and classify unfamiliar organisms.

-**Densitometer:** The remote densitometer uses an object’s natural gravity to measure its density, building up a three-dimensional image of the inside and outside of an object.
+**Densitometer:** The remote densitometer uses an object's natural gravity to measure its density, building up a three-dimensional image of the inside and outside of an object.

 **EM Probe:** This handy device detects the electro- magnetic emissions of technological devices and can be used as a diagnostic tool when examining equipment or when searching for hidden bugs or devices.